Search for Cosmological time dilation from Gamma-Ray Bursts -- A 2021 status update: Data retrieval and light curve analysis

 \begin{itemize} \item {\bf Querying for and collecting the full GRB data products at the Swift archive through the {\tt Web Xamin} interface}

 For this access the {\tt Web Xamin} at \url{https://heasarc.gsfc.nasa.gov/xamin/}.

 We have to focus on the Query Pane for our queries.
-Figure~\ref{fig:web_xamin_query_pane} shows the image of a Query Pane.

 After we have logged in, we can obtain a table of our interest through the {\tt Table Explorer} option.
 Now there are multiple options to get the data.
 We can navigate through the folders in the {\tt Table Explorer} to get the whole catalogue or search a GRB by its name (ex- GRB 050126) or its coordinates in the Target for search.
 To get the whole catalogue, we would go to {\tt Popular Missions} $\rightarrow$ {\tt Swift} $\rightarrow$ {\tt Swiftbalog} to obtain the data for all the GRBs observed till date.
 Or if we search for a particular GRB, we can type the name and then click on ‘search on all HEASARC tables’ to run our query.
-For example, if we want to search and download the data for GRB 050319, then when we query for the GRB, we see the tables shown in Fig.~\ref{fig:table_explorer}.
+For example, if we want to search and download the data for GRB 050319, then when we query for the GRB, we can find all the summary tables related to the GRB.

 In this case too, out of all other tables, we just need the {\tt Swiftbalog} table for getting the BAT GRB data.
 When we open the {\tt Swiftbalog} table, we get a list of multiple data products.
 To figure out which event data has data products available, we need to look at the data products; they must contain a folder named as {\tt ‘TDRSS’}.
 This would most probably be one of the long exposure files (1000-2900 seconds).
 This is necessary because {\tt batgrbproduct} will only work on those data products that contain this folder.
 Then, once we have found that particular data product, we can select it and click on ‘Save to Hera’.
 This will save the data product to Web Hera, where we can further analyse the BAT GRB data.